-This brain vocabulary lesson will help you use the words brain box, grey matter, bird-brain, brainwave, brain damage, brain teaser, dementia and psychologist, correctly.
+This brain vocabulary lesson will help you understand the words brain box, grey matter, bird-brain, brainwave, brain damage, brain teaser, dementia and psychologist correctly.

 (a) brain box noun a very intelligent person